johnxie/hackathon-sponsorship/README.md

  ### :gift: Swag

+ These companies generally provide 'swag' for your hackathon, for example: Stickers, Cakes, T-Shirts, Domains, etc

  |    | Sponsor                                                                                                           | Description                                                   |
  |----|-------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------|
 | 🎗️ | [NameCheap](https://www.namecheap.com/) | The Domain Name Registrar with the BEST Customer Service.        |